hudmol/as_spreadsheet_bulk_updater/README.md

 simply select your XLSX file in the presented form and click "Start Job".

 ### Fields and Subrecords

+Currently the following Archival Object fields and subrecords are exposed in the XLSX spreadsheet.

 Archival Object fields:
 * title